gdangelo/udacity-MLND/README.md

 ## Questions or Feedback

 > Contact me anytime for anything about my projects or machine learning in general.
-I would be happy to help you :)
+I'd be happy to help you :wink:

 * Twitter: [@gdangel0](https://twitter.com/gdangel0)
 * Linkedin: [Grégory D'Angelo](https://www.linkedin.com/in/gregorydangelo)